ahoef/jekyll-blog/_posts/2015-03-09-opening-sublime-from-command-line.md

 excerpt: If you use the command line for commiting files in version control, you probably also find yourself navigating through directories via the command line.
 Cd'ing into a folder and opening it in Sublime Text with a single short command can be a real handy workflow step &mdash; so here's how to do it!
 ---

 If you use the command line for commiting files in version control, you probably also find yourself navigating through directories via the command line.
 Cd'ing into a folder and opening it in Sublime Text with a single short command can be a real handy workflow step.
-If you use a Mac, here are some simple instructions:
+Here are two ways of setting it up on a Mac.

-Since you'll need to look at your bash profile, the first step is to configure your finder to show hidden files.
-If you are able to see hidden files, skip this part!
+Since you'll need to look at your bash profile (more on that below), the first step is to configure your Finder to show hidden files.
+If you already see hidden files, skip this part!

 From the root directory in your terminal, enter